Three Health-Protecting Travel Tips

-I've also learned some basic lessons about international travel (sometimes the hard way) that might benefit you if you're planning a trip abroad.
+Throughout my many years of international travel, I've learned some basic lessons (sometimes the hard way) that might benefit you if you're planning a trip abroad.

 First, if you regularly travel around the globe, the chances are higher that you'll experience more psychological and medical problems than nontravelers do.
-A recent study has also found that frequent jet lag may even cause brain shrinkage and memory loss.
+Frequent jet lag may may even cause brain shrinkage and memory loss.

-This doesn't mean you should cancel your travel reservations, however.
+This doesn't mean you should cancel your travel reservations.
 It just means that you need to make sure you're prepared to handle what can at times be a physically demanding journey.

 If you lead a generally healthy lifestyle (exercise, get plenty of sleep, etc.), eat nutritious food regularly, and take daily multivitamin supplements, you've already done a lot to protect yourself against many ailments associated with foreign travel.

-Of course, it's always a good idea to discuss your plans with your doctor at least 6 weeks in advance of your departure date.
-Also, if immunizations are needed, be sure to learn about their possible side-effects.
+Of course, it's always a good idea to discuss your plans with your doctor at least six weeks in advance of your departure date.
+Also, if immunizations are needed, be sure to learn about their possible side effects.

 Here are a few things you should pack along with your toothbrush if you're planning to travel abroad.

+Grapefruit seed extract.
 Most cases of "tourista" (traveler's diarrhea) are caused by Escherichia coli (E. coli) bacteria.
 The problem is most common for those traveling to Latin America, Asia, Africa, South America and the Middle East.
-As many as 50% of U.S. citizens traveling to developing countries get what is more graphically referred to as "the squirts."
+As many as 50 percent of U.S. citizens traveling to developing countries experience this issue.

 Although many physicians recommend antibiotics to help prevent tourista, an effective natural alternative is grapefruit seed extract.
-The extract kills a wide range of microorganisms, including Escherichia coli.
+The extract kills a wide range of microorganisms, including E. coli.

-- Melatonin for jet lag.
-For long overseas flights, I've found the following routine to be a lifesaver in treating jet lag.
+Melatonin.
+For long overseas flights, the following routine to be a lifesaver in treating jet lag.
 The method of using melatonin will differ depending on which way you're flying.

 When flying east: After arriving at your new destination, take one tablet at bedtime (10:00 or 11:00 P.M.).
 Do this for the next three or four nights or longer if needed.
 If you wake up in the middle of the night; the first night of your arrival, take an additional tablet at that time.